radiantlogic-v8/documentation-new/documentation/release-notes/v7417-release-notes.md

 - [IV4-137]: Fixed an issue where mappings-based transformations would not delete target attributes when a one to one attribute mapping was defined and the source attribute was deleted.
 - [IV4-140]: Fixed an issue where some cluster commands were incorrectly parsing command line arguments that started with a forward slash character.
 This caused commands like "zk-export" and others to fail.
+- [IV4-157]: Fixed an issue that allowed password data to be logged in plain text when creating users in Entra ID.